makrai/notes/bommasani20-contextld-reduction-static-acl.md

     initialized using the static embeddings and the original contextualized)
   * relationship between the role of context in human vs comp language processing and remains unclear
-* Theoretical explanation needed for the behavior we observe in two settings is
+* Theoretical explanation needed for the behavior we observe in two settings
   * why learning contextualized representations and then reducing them to static embeddings drastically outperforms directly learning static embeddings.
 In
     * GloVe embeddings we use are learned using 6 billion tokens whereas the